Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Results

-effectively sets $10^6$ M$_\odot$ as the maximum mass a MBH can attain before super-Eddington feedback is sufficient to unbind the gas from its halo (which have masses of at most $10^{10}$ \msolar at this epoch).
-This halo mass upper limit is therefore the defining factor in determining the final black hole masses in the \texttt{SEEDZ} simulations.
+as well as our non-equilibrium chemistry modelling, effectively sets the maximum mass a MBH can attain before the halo is disrupted.
+In our simulations, we find that this maximum mass is around $10^6$ M$_\odot$.
+After this point is reached super-Eddington feedback is sufficient to unbind the gas from its halo (which have masses of at most $10^{10}$ \msolar at this epoch).
+This halo mass upper limit (as defined by the halo mass function in a $\Lambda$CDM cosmology) is therefore the defining factor in determining the final black hole masses in the \texttt{SEEDZ} simulations.
 Once the feedback energy released from rapidly accreting MBHs can not be contained by the gravitational energy of their host halos, the gas is fully evacuated and accretion stops.
 We therefore predict that galaxies at the epoch of $z \sim 10$ may show signs of significant quenching, unless the accretion feedback can be efficiently damped near to the MBH.